 - You need to use only very light pressure to make a crisp impression.

-- These stamps can't be used to stamp metal (such as fired metal clay or commercial jewelry tags).
+- These stamps cannot be used to stamp metal (such as fired metal clay or commercial jewelry tags).

-Although Babette sold this portion of her business, here are some other companies I recommend who can make a personalized name stamp or logo stamp for you in Delrin or a similar high-quality hard plastic:
+Babette sold this portion of her business, but either of the following companies will make a custom name or logo stamp for you from Delrin or a similar high-quality hard plastic:

 Custom Signature Stamps from The Charm Factory are made with laser-engraved Delrin.
-You can choose from one of the company's fonts for your text with no set-up fee or additional text costs, or send them your own artwork of your signature, logo, etc. for an additional set-up fee.
-The maximum stamp size is 1/2" wide x 3/8" tall.
-The depth of the stamp is 1/32" (.8 mm).
+You can choose from one of the company's fonts for your text with no set-up fee or additional text costs, or send them your own artwork of your signature, logo, etc., for an additional set-up fee.

 Custom signature and logo stamps from MetalClays.com also are made from "high-strength rigid plastic" that is equivalent to Delrin but costs less than the branded version.
-These custom stamps are available in three sizes: a small 12 mm x 8 mm round stamp, a medium 13 mm x 13 mm square stamp, and a large 20 mm x 20 mm square stamp that can accommodate larger artwork.
-The depth is not specified, but you can see in the photos on MetalClays.com that the stamps can create quite deep impressions if desired.
-Owners David Nemeth and his wife, metal clay artist Liad Wischnia-Nemeth, are wonderful to work with and provide terrific customer service.
+These custom stamps are available in a variety of sizes and shapes, so they are able to accommodate larger artwork.
+As you can see in the photos on the website, these stamps can create quite deep impressions if desired.
+Owners David Nemeth and his wife, metal clay artist Liad Wischnia-Nemeth, are wonderful to work with and provide superb customer service.

 LiL BeLLA - Product Review

-- You don't have to stop to unseal the foil pouch and unwrap the clay every time you need more, or rewrap and reseal it after you remove what you need, since the LiL BeLLA will keep the remaining clay moist and ready to use until you are ready to stop working with it.
+- Eliminates the need to interrupt your work to unseal the foil pouch and unwrap the clay every time you need more of it, and then rewrap and reseal it after you remove what you need, since the LiL BeLLA will keep the remaining clay moist and ready to use until you are ready to stop working with it.

 - Eliminates the need to keep the clay you've removed moist while you're rewrapping and resealing the rest of the clay.